FIWARE-Ops/brand-guide/docs/colour-palette-fiware.md

 # FIWARE Colour Palette

-Available colour swatches for Adobe Illustrator in %md <a href="https://www.lifewire.com/ase-file-2619688" target="_blank">ASE</a> and Adobe Photoshop in  %md <a href="https://www.lifewire.com/aco-file-2619477" target="_blank">ACO</a> file formats.
+Available colour swatches for Adobe Illustrator in <a href="https://www.lifewire.com/ase-file-2619688" target="_blank">ASE</a> and Adobe Photoshop in <a href="https://www.lifewire.com/aco-file-2619477" target="_blank">ACO</a> file formats.
 For the web, CSS variables and colour codes in Hex, RGB and CMYK formats are also available.

 <div class="cta-container">
     <div class="secondary-btn">